AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 Question - after the export is complete, how does the partner import the audiences from the storage location into wherever they need them for enrichment?

-### Partner appends licensed attributes for the profiles that they are able to match against
+### The partner appends licensed attributes for the profiles that they are able to match against

 In this step, the partner matches the profiles from your data exports, which were keyed off personally-identifiable information such as email addresses.